adobe/PDFServices.NET.SDK.Samples/README.md

 #### Extract Text, Table Elements with Renditions of Figure, Table Elements

-The sample project ExtractTextTableInfoWithFiguresTablesRenditionsFromPDF extracts text, table elements along with figure and table element's renditions from PDF Document.
+The sample project ExtractTextTableInfoWithFiguresTablesRenditionsFromPDF extracts text, table elements along with figure and table element's renditions from PDF document.

 ```$xslt